DarkTiger512/BLTRefreshed/README.md

 - **Enhanced UI Elements**: Hero nametags, improved widgets, and visual enhancements
 - **Negative Gold Rewards**: Battle lose mechanics that can grant gold instead of losing it

-## Enhanced Edition v5.0.2
+## Enhanced Edition v5.0.1
-**Enhanced by**: Community development focusing on improved retinue systems, hero class compatibility, quality-of-life improvements, and code quality.
+**Enhanced by**: Community development focusing on improved retinue systems, hero class compatibility, and quality-of-life improvements.
 This enhanced version builds upon all previous excellent work and maintains full compatibility with the existing BLT ecosystem.

-### Key Features in Enhanced Edition v5.0.2:
+### Key Features in Enhanced Edition v5.0.1:
 - **Smart Retinue Hiring System**: Formation-based compatibility with hire-by-hero-class functionality
 - **Hero Class Enhancement**: Auto-assignment features and 12-class system refinements
 - **Gold Transfer System**: Viewer-to-viewer interactions with configurable fees and limits
-- **Quality of Life**: !ammo command for archers, direct message support
+- **Quality of Life**: Direct message support, cleaner battle interface
-- **Code Quality**: Removed 324 lines of dead code, eliminated screen clutter features
-- **Bug Fixes**: Proper clan tier progression, formation compatibility fixes
 - **Technical Infrastructure**: Build system improvements and packaging automation
+- **Stability Improvements**: Formation bug fixes, compatibility checking, and error handling

 ## Development Philosophy
 Each iteration of this project has built upon the previous work while respecting the original vision.
 This enhanced edition maintains the same collaborative spirit, adding features that enhance the core experience while preserving compatibility with existing configurations and save games.